-1. One of my favorite mistakes is that people don't know the difference between knitting and crocheting.
-That sounds basic sure but my husband who I have been married to for years always will ask "how's that knitting project going"? while I dangle a crochet hook in front of him!
-It has no bearing on him and I leave well enough alone...at least he asked, right?
+1. One of my favorite mistakes that people make is mixing up crocheting with knitting.
+Many people do not know the difference.
+That sounds basic, sure, but my husband who I have been married to for years always will ask "How's that knitting project going?" while I dangle a crochet hook in front of him!
+It has no bearing on my opinion of him, and I leave well enough alone...At least he asked, right?

-2. We're big on keeping things basic here at DGY and while we love our experts and professional crafters, we really love to encourage our beginners.
-We know it isn't easy to jump in to a new craft or anything for that matter so I am going to give you another real basic thing to be aware of with crochet.
-Size does matter!
+2. We're big on keeping things basic here at DGY and, while we love our experts and professional crafters, we really love to encourage our beginners.
+We know that it's not easy to jump into a new craft, so I am going to give you another really basic thing to be aware of with crochet: Size does matter!

 4. Does it make sense to pick up a book if you don't know how to read?
 Would you look under the hood of a car if you have no idea how to change the oil?
-Well, the same applies for crocheting!
-If you don't know the abbreviations for some of our patterns, you aren't going to crochet!
-Here are a few simple abbreviations to get your started with crochet patterns:
+Well, the same applies to crochet!
+If you don't know the abbreviations for some of our patterns, you aren't going to crochet them correctly!
+Here are a few simple abbreviations to get you started with crochet patterns:

-st=stitch And here are more crochet abbreviations courtesy of craftyyarncouncil.com.
+Here is a list of more crochet abbreviations courtesy of craftyyarncouncil.com.
 Don't rush into learning lots of abbreviations.
 Try a few and save the rest for when you are ready for a bigger challenge.

-5.Here's a very common mistake with crocheting, your project is getting bigger or smaller as you work it up.
+5. Another very common problem that occurs in crocheting is when your project gets bigger or smaller as you work it up.
 Yikes!
 You may have added a stitch, commonly happening at the end of the row which will make your project larger.
 Or in reverse, you may have skipped a stitch that you want to crochet in to, making this the incredible shrinking project.

-a.
 If doing single crochet(sc), you normally chain 1 at the end of the row you have just finished, and then turn and crochet in the first front and back loops, immediately after the chain 1 you just did.

-Practice makes perfect or so they say!
-So when you learn to chain, sc, or dc keep at it.
-The basic stitches will lead to a few more complicated ones but for now repetition is a wonderful thing.
-If you think it is boring, buy some recycled sari silk(one of my favorites) or some other yarn to make it more interesting!
-And, just remember once you are good at those stitches and confident with even stitches and rows, you can take on something way cool like this sunburst shawl!
+Practice makes perfect, or so they say!
+So when you learn to chain, Single Crochet, or Double Crochet, keep at practicing.
+These basic stitches will lead to a few more complicated ones, but for now, repetition is a wonderful thing.
+If you think it is boring, buy some recycled sari silk yarn (one of my favorites) or some other unique yarn to make it more interesting!
+And, just remember once you are good at the simple stitches and confident with even stitches and rows, you can take on something more complex like this sunburst shawl!